Kamikadashi/VNDB-Friends-List/README.md

 The settings panel allows you to customize:

 1. Visual theme (colors, fonts, opacity)
-2. Number of VNs shown per friend
-3. Maximum activities displayed/recent votes to fetch per friend
+2. Maximum activities displayed/recent votes to fetch per friend
-4. Cache life duration
+3. Cache lifespan duration
-5. Font sizes for different elements
+4. Font sizes for different elements
-6. Export/Import your list
+5. Export/Import your list

 The script uses VNDB's API for data retrieval and localStorage/sessionStorage for persistence.
-It's made to be lightweight and unobtrusive, while adding valuable social features to enhance the VNDB experience.
+It's made to be lightweight and unobtrusive, while adding minimal social features to enhance the VNDB experience.

 To install: